 At least once each year (usually in early May), the faculty reviews the progress of every student in the program.
-Detailed feedback is then provided to students by their respective academic advisors.
-Updated student portfolios must be submitted annually by each student to the Program Director and relevant advisors to assist program faculty in tracking your progress each semester and in determining whether you are making progress in completing the program.
+Detailed feedback is then provided to students by their respective mentors.
+Updated student portfolios must be submitted annually by each student to the Program Director and mentor to assist program faculty in tracking your progress each semester and in determining whether you are making progress in completing the program.
 Following the review, the Program Director provides written feedback to each student indicating whether or not adequate progress has been made.
 Students should note that the Graduate School requires students to maintain a 3.0 GPA (see p.
 51 of this handbook).
 However, the School Program considers additional criteria, including professional behavior (see Appendix Y).
 Also, a grade of "C" or below in a course is subject to review by the faculty and may result in an individual remedial plan, which may require the student to retake all or a portion of the course.
-Students should set up an appointment with their academic advisor at least annually to discuss their goals and progress.
+Students should set up frequent appointments with their mentor to discuss their goals and progress.